whw006/BENG-183-Project/ChIP-Seq-Lecture.md

    - Eliminate low quality reads
    - Account for duplicate reads
    - Account for background noise
-     -Noise: Random fragments that made it through to sequencing)
+      -Noise: Random fragments that made it through sequencing

    From [Practical Guidelines for the Comprehensive Analysis of ChIP-seq Data](#prac)
    > A pivotal analysis for ChIP-seq is to predict the regions of the genome where the ChIPed protein is bound by finding regions with significant numbers of mapped reads (peaks).
 A fine balance between sensitivity and specificity depends on choosing an appropriate peak-calling algorithm and normalization method [1]